What is IFOSFAMIDE?

 What should I tell my health care provider before I take IFOSFAMIDE?

 Before using ifosfamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood/bleeding problems (such as anemia, low blood cell counts), current infection, heart problems (such as fast/irregular heartbeat, heart failure), kidney disease, liver disease, radiation treatment, problems with urination (such as blockage).
 This drug may make you drowsy.
 Alcohol or marijuana (cannabis) can make you more drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
-Ifosfamide can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Ifosfamide can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.
 Tell your health care professional that you are using ifosfamide before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 This medication may make a wound heal more slowly than usual.
 To lower your risk of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.
 Rarely, people who are treated with this medication have developed other cancers (such as leukemia).
 Talk with your doctor for more details.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using ifosfamide.
 Ifosfamide may harm an unborn baby.
 Women using this drug should ask about reliable forms of birth control while using this medication.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.
 This medication may affect the production of sperm, increasing the risk of fathering a child with birth defects.
 Men with female partners of childbearing age should ask about reliable forms of birth control (such as condoms) while using this drug and for up to 6 months after stopping treatment.
 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 What may interact with IFOSFAMIDE?